mgruszkiewicz/isseispace/content/blog/eupnea-linux-chromebook.md

 tags: ['chromebook', 'linux']
 ---

+**UPDATE 2023-08-07**: Eupnea Project has been discontinued, new install of Depthboot are not recommended, if you can, just use UEFI + audio fixes.
+Also their Discord and Github was compromised.
+If you are currenty using Depthboot it is recommended to remove their repository from package manager list.

+---

 Let me start with that - second-hand chromebooks are awesome value for cheap, long-lasting battery, portable Netflix and SSH machine.

 I’ve got my Chromebook about a year ago for 55 USD, it is a HP Chromebook 11a G6.
 I love how lightweight it is and that i can charge it from literally everything using USB-C ports (for real - it can even take charge from normal 5V USB charger).
 And the battery is awesome, it lasts a whole working day of moderate use.